20 AWESOME Things To Do In Rarotonga With Kids.

 Visiting Rarotonga with kids.
 Trying a breadfruit in Rarotonga.

-Slightly inland from that however, there is an inland loop road called ‘the back road’(!).
-And this back road loops almost the entire way around the island as well.
+Slightly inland from that however, there is an inland loop road called ‘The Back Road’(!).
+This back road loops almost the entire way around the island as well.

-If you have rented a car and have some free time, pack the kids in the car, stop at a roadside market and grab a coconut and hit the road.
-A loop around the island is always great, but on the backroads there is always something new to see.
+If you have rented a car and have some free time, pack the kids in the car, stop at a roadside market, grab a coconut and hit the road.
+A loop around the island is always great.
+But on the backroads there is always something new to see.

 Best things to do in Rarotonga with kids!
 Holiday in Rarotonga with kids.